Creek Farm Education Program Coordinator

 Prior work experience developing and leading environmental education programs for youth, adult and family-oriented outdoor education programs.
 Interpretive program experience preferred.

-Natural resources background including familiarity with NH forests, wildlife, marine ecosystems and ecology.
+A natural resources background including familiarity with NH forests, wildlife, marine and estuarine ecosystems and ecology.

 Community public relations, media relations and community networking experience preferred.

 Possess strong outdoor leadership and interpersonal skills to ensure successful field trip planning, leadership and safety.
-Recreation experience hiking and paddling preferred.
+Recreation hiking and paddling experience is preferred.

 Bachelor’s degree or higher education graduate degree candidates preferred.